wilmix8/WEB8.0/README.md

-# JAVA7.0(OAKJAVA7)
+#  WEB8.0(OJ7)
 ===================

-OAKJAVA7(JAVA7.0) is   invented by  wilmix jemin  j  at  year  2013 in  java  and modified  in  DOTWEB3.0 P.L in year  2016.And now at year 2025, it's Further modified  at  CH$ P.L instead of java.
+ WEB8.0(OJ7) is   invented by  wilmix jemin  j  at  year  2013 in  java  and modified  in  DOTWEB3.0 P.L in year  2016.And now at year 2025, it's Further modified  at  CH$ P.L instead of java.
+OakJava7 is  renamed as  WEB8.0(OJ7) programming Langauge.

  Note:
  ====
- The  Meaning  of  OAKJAVA7 or  JAVA7.0   is  OAK +  Jemin  Advanced Virtual Machine  OAK  gives   the  meaning  Beginning.
+ The  Meaning  of   WEB8.0(OJ7)    is  Olive tree +  Jemin  Advanced Virtual Machine  O  gives   the  meaning a symbol of friendship and reconciliation, cleansing and healing, light, victory and richness and, above all, a sign of peace.

-History about creation of Oakjava7 Compiler
+History about creation of  WEB8.0(OJ7)  Compiler
 ===========================================

-How Oakjava7 is invented?
+How  WEB8.0(OJ7)  is invented?
 =========================

-OakJava7 is invented by Wilmix Jemin J by Dotweb3.0 Programming language in Dotweb3.0 and java.But now the Java Implementation is changed to CH$ P.L.
+ WEB8.0(OJ7)  is invented by Wilmix Jemin J by Dotweb3.0 Programming language in Dotweb3.0 and java.But now the Java Implementation is changed to CH$ P.L.
-Because there is no code security in Java/J2ee when i create the Oakjava7 compiler.
+Because there is no code security in Java/J2ee when i create the  WEB8.0(OJ7)  compiler.
-So the Oakjava7 implementation is changed to CH$ P.L.
+So the  WEB8.0(OJ7)  implementation is changed to CH$ P.L.
 We know the fact  Dotweb3.0 is invented in CH$ and
 CH$ is invented in GDollar P.L.

-Evidence for creation of Oakjava7 compiler
+Evidence for creation of  WEB8.0(OJ7)  compiler
 ==========================================

 Dotweb3.0 is more advanced than any existing programming language in today's IT world.

- How i write Dotweb program to create oakjava7 compiler is given below...?
+ How i write Dotweb program to create  WEB8.0(OJ7)  compiler is given below...?
  ==========================================================================

-CoreJavac7.web7
+web8c.web7
 ==============

 <DOTWEB3>